Note: This feature is currently in beta.

-This new feature executes a Selenium test in the background while your load test is running, via Taurus.
+End User Experience Monitoring executes a Selenium test in the background while your load test is running, via Taurus.
 The Selenium test generates a Waterfall Report that shows what a user would see in their web browser at different points during the load test.
-This can be especially helpful when trying to debug why a certain page failed to load properly from a user point of view at a certain point in the load test, for example.
+This is especially helpful when trying to debug why a certain page failed to load properly from a user point of view at a certain point in the load test.

 - How Monitoring Works

 - Run the Test

 - View the Report